DPLYR-dev/docs/docs/golang.md

 ## Configuring App
 ### Renaming main file
-You need to rename your main file to main.go and put your main.go file at the main directory like this example
+You need to rename your main file to main.go and put your main.go file in a folder called src like this example
 ```
 - go-app
-     - main.go
+    - test.go
      - src
-        - test.go
+        - main.go
 ```

 ### Setting database url